CapeCodeInc/Unit-Converter/README.md

 public void Add(Unit unit1, Unit unit2, double factor) //adding a generic one factor conversion<br />
 public void Add(Unit unit1, Unit unit2, conversionFunction cf1, conversionFunction cf2)<br />

-To add a unit prefix, add its name into the Prefix enum together with the value it should represent.
-The value is taken as an exponent of 10.
-Alternatively the prefix can be added as a string and value in the <br />
+To add a unit prefix based on the power of 10, add its name into the Prefix enum together with the value of the exponent.
+Alternatively prefixes such as "dozen = 12" can be added as a string and value in the <br />
-public void InitializePrefixes().
+public void InitializePrefixes() <br />
+function of the Resources class.

 ## Testing
 Testing is done under the console application project TestForUnitConverter, within the solution.
 Additional tests can be included by editing the Program.Main[] function.
 The function call is <br />